 Using Rubrics in Assessments and Created Items

-- Indicate which questions you will use a rubric to score by checking the Rubric box in the Rubric column.
+- Indicate which questions will use a rubric to score by checking the Rubric box in the Rubric column.

 - In the Weight column, indicate the point value of the question.

-In the example above, the rubric is a four-point rubric meaning you will see 0, 1, 2, 3, and 4 in the dropdown during scoring.
+In the example above, the rubric is a four-point rubric meaning users will see 0, 1, 2, 3, and 4 in the dropdown during scoring.
 The question is worth 4 points.
 So if the student gets is assigned level 2, they will receive 2 points.
 If the weight was 8 instead, a student would receive 2 points for level 1, 4 points for level 2, 6 points for level 3, and 8 points for level 4.

 Now that you have any Advanced Scoring setup, learn how to Attach Materials to a Manual/Hybrid Assessment.